 4. Do I have a flexible and creative spirit?

 Drawing out reflection with this age group requires a little bit of creativity and the confidence to try new things.
 In addition to this, working with a camp schedule, youth and other co-workers often requires flexibility as situations and people change.
 We believe that everyone is creative in some way, and we seek to encourage staff to use their creativity to serve others.

 Staff training is an essential part of the summer ministry and an important start to a memorable summer.
 We want our staff to be successful in facilitating activities and relating to youth.
 Training introduces staff to La Vida Adventure Camp philosophies, adventure activities, how to work with this age group, camp policies and group facilitation skills.
 It also provides a great time to get to know co-workers and develop a strong work-ministry community.
-In addition to summer training, Adventure Camp staff will meet during Quad 4 of the spring semester.
+In addition to summer training, Adventure Camp staff will meet once or twice during the spring semester.
 These Summer Leadership Training Institute (SLTI) meetings will provide a foundation for the summer and are required.